Chapter 1 - Starting programming with Python#

 """

 For EVERY future Python script you will make, it is important to add information that tells any viewer what this script is about.
-This is both handy for you and others who want to see your script at a later moment.
+This is handy both for you and for others who want to see your script at a later moment.
 For instance, you could add to your Practical1 file:

 """